Generic selectors

 Jonathan: Yeah, durians, you know, Anthony Bourdain had the best description of it.
 He said it was like eating delicious strawberry blancmange in the most unimaginably filthy subway lavatory.

-Rob: Culturally we expect taste to be in synch with smell, and there are things that just aren’t.
+Rob: Culturally we expect taste to be in synch with smell, and some things just aren’t.

 And the taste is pretty mild.
 But eating a bowl of blood is freaky, right?
 It’s like, by US standards it is freaky.
-I know that there are a lot like Asian cuisine have a lot of things like blood tofu or blood jello, of blood made of different things, but this is like actually just blood.
+I know that there are a lot of Asian cuisines that have a lot of things like blood tofu or blood jello, made of blood, made of different things, but this is like actually just blood.

-When you’re finished eating you look at your napkin and it looks like a massacre.
-But the weird thing of this dish is that it is actually not super popular in Thailand either.
-There’s like two villages in the far north that make it.
-A couple of months before they opened there was a feature on Vice that had 80-year old women eating this stuff as if it were the most vile eating practice in the world.
-And that even there, according to the critic, it is basically the old drunkards that eat that stuff at 4 in the morning after they’ve been gambling all night.
-But it’s there as something, again, that’s going to waken your nervous system, is going to make you aware of it, that’s going to make you think about things a different way.
+When you’re finished eating, you look at your napkin, and it looks like a massacre.
+But the weird thing about this dish is that it is not super popular in Thailand either.
+There are like two villages in the far north that make it.
+A couple of months before they opened, there was a feature on Vice that had 80-year-old women eating this stuff as if it were the most vile eating practice in the world.
+And that even there, according to the critic, it is the old drunkards that eat that stuff at 4 in the morning after they’ve been gambling all night.
+But it’s there as something, again, that’s going to awaken your nervous system, is going to make you aware of it, that’s going to make you think about things a different way.

 Student: Well, I know.
-But one of my goals is to eventually do like food critiscism.
-Obviously for me I want an experienced palate, but certain things are difficult to start getting past, but I think maybe it’s more of a mental thing.
+But one of my goals is to eventually do food criticism.
+I want an experienced palate, but certain things are difficult to start getting past, I think maybe it’s more of a mental thing.

 Jonathan: Yeah.
 Go and have dinner at Animal.

 Student: I did.
-So it’s like they have a wide variety of animals, different types of rabbit.
-That was actually really good, but I think it’s more visually appealing as well.
+So it’s like they have a wide variety of animals, different types of rabbits.
+That was good, but I think it’s more visually appealing as well.

-Jonathan: If you’d ask me that two years ago I would’ve said no. But people are obsessed with food now for whatever reason.
+Jonathan: If you’d asked me that two years ago, I would’ve said no. But people are obsessed with food now for whatever reason.
 And people keep getting hired.
 They’re more professional.
-Way more people make their living right out of food now than they were when I was doing it, when I started in the 80s.
+Way more people make their living right out of food now than they were when I was doing it when I started in the 80s.
 But there are all these websites.

-I’m not sure anybody, I’m not sure that many people are going to be getting paid extremely well at it, but food in a lot of ways has taken the place in the culture that, you know, what rock ‘n’ roll did 35 years ago, that people go to big food festivals, the chefs are… I mean, the cliché is to call them “rock star chefs,” and they kind of are, and they’re celebrities in a very real way.
-People watch Food TV and people specialize in being television chefs, people who specialize in being sort of like caterers for the stars, or people specialize in food trucks or all these different things.
-And then there’s also all these different tribes that people are totally loyal too.
+I’m not sure anybody, I’m not sure that many people are going to be getting paid extremely well at it, but food in a lot of ways has taken the place in the culture that, you know, what rocknroll did 35 years ago, that people go to big food festivals, the chefs are… I mean, the cliché is to call themrock star chefs,and they kind of are, and they’re celebrities in a very real way.
+People watch Food TV, and people specialize in being television chefs, people who specialize in being sort of like caterers for the stars, or people who specialize in food trucks, or all these different things.
+And then there’s also all these different tribes that people are loyal too.
 You’re vegan, or kosher, or nose to tail, in a way those things go back and forth, it’s really interesting.

-I, for example, find it totally 100 percent fascinating that in a lot of ways vegans and extreme carnivores have the exact same end.
-One of them wants to consume all of the animal and the other wants to consume no animal at all, but both of them in the end are about fewer animals being killed.
+I, for example, find it totally 100 percent fascinating that in a lot of ways, vegans and extreme carnivores have the same end.
+One of them wants to consume all of the animals, and the other wants to consume no animal at all, but both of them, in the end, are about fewer animals being killed.
 Everybody wants them to have better lives.

-Student: Were you always open to try these atypical foods or was it like one moment where you were like, it doesn’t matter if you’ve never tasted that?
+Student: Were you always open to trying these atypical foods, or was it like one moment where you were like, it doesn’t matter if you’ve never tasted that?

 Jonathan: Oh, hell, I didn’t even eat broccoli when I was in high school!
 I mean, cauliflower was like a foreign country.